Análisis que todos pueden usar.

 Turner & Townsend uses Tableau primarily for decision-support.
-Chris is able to draw simple insights from the mountains of data to bring clarity to his decision-making.
+Chris is able to draw simple insights from mountains of data to bring clarity to his decision-making.
 "Tableau’s visualization prowess combined with server and mobile deployment makes evidence-based decision-making quick and intuitive", he explains.
 The visualization and storytelling capabilities also help to convince clients and influence public opinion by explaining complex topics in an engaging way.

 During his Tableau Conference on Tour in London session he walked through several infrastructure case studies.
 First up, the Thames Tideway project.
 In this dashboard Tableau is used as an infographic, but with the added benefit of being interactive rather than static.

 In addition to using Tableau for infrastructure investment decisions and consulting, Chris recently experimented with adding Tableau to Towner & Townsend's recruiting process.
-Two interview candidates who had never used Tableau were given instructions to download Tableau's free version, Tableau Public, and two days to prep a thirty minute presentation using publicly available infrastructure data.
+Two interview candidates who had never used Tableau were given instructions to download Tableau's free version, Tableau Public, and two days to prepare a thirty minute presentation using publicly available infrastructure data.

 Chris says the results were astounding.
 After just a matter of hours the recent college graduates who had never touched Tableau had created insightful reports from enormous quantities of data.
 The ability to condense complex data into a clear story is an invaluable career skill in the data-heavy world of infrastructure.
 Chris expects to continue to incorporate Tableau into his hiring process given the success of the trial.